robipozzi/windfire-raspberry/README.md

 Both playbooks refer to yaml files provided in *conf* sub-folder for common variables setup and usage.

 ## References
-I wrote a more extensive article on how to use Ansible to automate various installation, configuration and application deployment tasks, you can read it at the link here *https://bit.ly/3b13V9h*.
+I wrote a more extensive article on how to use Ansible to automate various installation, configuration and application deployment tasks on Raspberry Pi, you can read it at the link here *https://bit.ly/3b13V9h*.